joseRamirez98/eskatonJobs/README.md

                         sound='Hero',
                         appIcon='https://cdn1.iconfinder.com/data/icons/twitter-ui-glyph/48/Sed-23-512.png')
 ```
+The 'Hero' value passed into the sound parameter is a sound that is avaliable on Mac OS.
+If script is not being run on Mac OS, change the value of sound to a preinstalled sound on your OS.
+Use the special NAME “default” for the default notification sound.
 ## Requirements
 The selenium, pandas, and pync packages are required in order for the script to run.
 If not already installed, here are the commands to do so.